dseeley/kubernetes-essentials-ansible/README.md

 + In common, it downloads and runs the controller componenets (apiserver, controller-manager and scheduler) _outside_ the cluster as systemd services.
 Similarly, for kubelets on the worker nodes.
 + However:
   + etcd runs in separate VMs
+  + The apiserver nodes are load-balanced using cloud-specific tools:
-  + The apiservers uses keepalived (with IPVS real-servers on the same hosts as the directors).
+    + **ESXi**: keepalived (with IPVS real-servers on the same hosts as the directors).
 This means the host that is owner of the VIP receives the request, but hands it off in the kernel for processing by one of the apiservers.
+    + **AWS**: Network load balancers, configured for internal load-balancing.
+One per-zone for resilience.
   + [haproxy-ingress](https://haproxy-ingress.github.io/) is used as an ingress controller.
 It runs as a daemonset on special _node-edge_ worker nodes with hostNetwork.

-It supports (at present) only non-cloud infrastructure.
+It supports (at present) both ESXi and AWS infrastructure.

 This project is designed to operate using [clusterverse](https://github.com/dseeley/clusterverse) to provision and manage the base VM infrastructure.
 Please see the [README.md](https://github.com/dseeley/clusterverse/blob/master/README.md) there for instructions on deployment.
 There is an [EXAMPLE](https://github.com/dseeley/kubernetes-essentials-ansible/tree/master/EXAMPLE) folder that can be copied as a new project root.